briandenicola/xlr8-e2eaisolutions/docs/01-aiready/ifs-ready-step3-foundations.md

 ---

+## Cross-Challenge Connection

+> [!TIP]
+> The Azure Landing Zone you design here will be the foundation for the AI applications in later challenges.

+The AI foundation you design in this step will directly support:
+- The RAG chatbot deployment in [AI Agent Challenge - Solution Design](../../02-agent/ifs-agent-step4-solution-design.md)
+- The centralized AI services in [AI Hub Challenge - Design](../../03-aihub/ifs-aihub-step3-design.md)

+Design your landing zones with these future workloads in mind!

+---

 ## Why Azure Landing Zones Are Essential

 **Azure Landing Zones provide the foundation for successful AI initiatives.** Organizations with proper ALZ foundations experience: